rishabh547/rishabh547/README.md

 🌱 I’m currently learning Web3 and trying to build projects on the same line.

-👯 Having worked on several projects, I have a good sense of Data Analytics & ML with a keen interest in it.
+👯 Having worked on several projects, I have a good understanding of Data Analytics & ML with a keen interest in it.

 ⚡ Explored Web and Application Development by working on various collaborative projects.